-- 5. Export the certificate. - a.
+- If you installed the administrator version of WSE 2.0 SP3, use the X509 certificate tool available in the Start Menu, open the certificate from the correct store, view the key file properties, and make sure Network Service has full control. - If you do not have the X509 certificate tool, you can still set proper permissions on the certificate you created by going to %SystemDrive%\ProgramData\Microsoft\Crypto\RSA\MachineKeys, finding the most recent file (these are system files so you must configure Windows Explorer to show hidden files), and granting the Network Service user full control. - 4.
+Locate the certificate in the store. - a.
+Bring up mmc.exe from the command line. - b.
+From the menu bar, select File | Add/Remove Snap-in. - c.
+Select certificates. - d.
+Select Computer Account (to view the LocalMachine contents). - e.
+Go to the Personal section of the store and locate the certificate you added. - 5.
+Export the certificate. - a.
 Right-click on your certificate and select All Tasks | Export... - b.
 In the wizard that pops up, export the public key as a DER encoded binary (DER is X509 format that java keytool likes) with a file name of your choice (e.g. dnaakey.der). - 6.
-Copy the .der file over to the WebCenter Spaces box and import the key using the java key tool.
-An example command is: C:\Oracle\Middleware\jdk160\ 20\bin\keytool -genkeypair -keystore C:\Oracle\Middleware\keystores\mykeystore.jks -import -storepass mykeystorepass -keyalg rsa -keysize 1024 -alias dnaakey -keypass dnaakeypass -file C:\Oracle\Middleware\keystores\dnaakey.der - 7.
-Create a private key pair on the WebCenter host machine using the java keytool.
+Copy the .der file over to the WebCenter Portal: Spaces server and import the key using the java key tool.
+An example command is: C:\Oracle\Middleware\jdk160 20\bin\keytool -genkeypair -keystore C:\Oracle\Middleware\keystores\mykeystore.jks -import -storepass mykeystorepass -keyalg rsa -keysize 1024 -alias dnaakey -keypass dnaakeypass -file C:\Oracle\Middleware\keystores\dnaakey.der - 7.
+Create a private key pair on the Oracle WebCenter Portal host machine using the java keytool.
 Set the key algorithm to "rsa" and the key size to 1024.
-If you already completed Section 5.9.5, "SAML for Oracle WebCenter," use the same key for this tutorial.
-Refer to your WebCenter or Java documentation on generating key pairs.
-An example command is: C:\Oracle\Middleware\jdk160\20\bin\keytool -genkeypair -keystore C:\Oracle\Middleware\keystores\mykeystore.jks -storepass mykeystorepass -keyalg rsa -keysize 1024 -alias wckey -keypass wckeypass - 8.
-In Enterprise Manager, go to the Add New Portlet Producer page and select WSRP Producer. - 9.
+If you already completed Section 5.9.5, "SAML for Oracle WebCenter Portal," use the same key for this tutorial.
+Refer to your WebCenter Portal or Java documentation on generating key pairs.
+An example command is: C:\Oracle\Middleware\jdk160 20\bin\keytool -genkeypair -keystore C:\Oracle\Middleware\keystores\mykeystore.jks -storepass mykeystorepass -keyalg rsa -keysize 1024 -alias wckey -keypass wckeypass - In Enterprise Manager, go to the Add New Portlet Producer page and select WSRP Producer. - 9.
 Enter the URL to the same WSDL you used in Section 5.9.1, "Displaying a Token in a Web Part." - 10.
 In the security section, select the token profile WSS 1.0 Username Token with Password. - 11.
 Choose the custom option. - 12.
 In the Associated External Application section choose Create New...
 You will be brought to a new page where you can create a new external application.
 Give the application a name and click OK.
-This tells WebCenter to prompt end users to enter the login credentials they want to pass to the WSRP Producer portlet. - 13.
-Once you are returned to the Add New Portlet Producer page, enter values in the Keystore section of the page based on the values you used to generate the key with the keytool.
+This tells WebCenter Portal to prompt end users to enter the login credentials they want to pass to the WSRP producer portlet.

+13. Once you are returned to the Add New Portlet Producer page, enter values in the Keystore section of the page based on the values you used to generate the key with the keytool.
 (Leave the encryption key values empty; they are not required because encryption is not used.)